getsentry/sentry-native/README.md

 System-wide installation of the resulting sentry library is also possible via CMake.

+Depending on the platform and backend, the prerequisites to building differ.
+You will always need CMake to actually build the code.
+Additionally, when using crashpad, `zlib` is required.
+On Linux and macOS `curl` is a prerequisite.

 Building the Crashpad Backend [requires a `C++20` compatible compiler](https://github.com/getsentry/sentry-native/issues/1041).

 **Build example**: